 B. Each LCC shall include one administrator employed by the school unit.
 Administrators may not participate in discussions concerning candidates under their supervision.

-C. Educator members of an LCC must have at least three years of experience as educators, and if they participate in a local performance evaluation system, their most recent overall performance rating must reflect effective or higher performance; a majority must have completed at least one five-year renewal cycle.
+C. Educator members of an LCC must have at least three years of experience as educators, and if they participate in a local performance evaluation system, their most recent overall performance rating must reflect effective or higher performance.
+A majority of them must have completed at least one five-year renewal cycle.
 Non-educator members must have professional expertise appropriate to the LCC’s responsibilities as determined by the SAU.

 D. An LCC may not include school board members of that SAU.

-3. Components of A Local Credentialing Committee Plan
+3. Components of A LCC Plan

 A. The LCC plan shall be a comprehensive plan for the support of certified teachers and educational specialists who seek higher level certificates or renewal of certificates.